Splazey/pyChess/README.md

 # pyChess
-An improved second generation of my old Python Chess game.
-Made entirely in Python
+An improved version of my old Python Chess game.
+Made entirely in Python with OOP

 # Libraries Included